drgrib/ttimer/README.md

 ttimer -t 3h2m5s
 ```

-Or a very short time
+Or if you want a very short time

 ```
 ttimer -t 30s